coderefinery/data-visualization-python/content/index.md

 ## Credit

-When preparing this lesson, I have reused these resources:
+When preparing this lesson, we have reused these resources:

 - <https://aaltoscicomp.github.io/python-for-scicomp/>
 - <https://datacarpentry.org/python-ecology-lesson/>